 There are many other ways that caregivers can reduce their stress.
-Caregivers should learn about programs that are available to assist with caregiving and how to qualify for such assistance.
-There are a variety of programs available, including meal delivery, home health care, day care, and transportation.
-An elder law attorney can help determine for which programs the elder would qualify and/or the steps to be taken to ensure eligibility for benefits in the future.
-Caregivers should also objectively look at the care they are providing and determine whether it may be done more efficiently.
-For example, it would be preferable to purchase a new washing machine and dryer than to continue to use a public laundromat.
+Caregivers should learn about program that are available to assist with caregiving and how to qualify for such assistance.
+There are a variety of program available, including meal delivery, and home health care, with day care and elective transportation resuming once the COVID-19 infection rate subsides.

+An elder law attorney can help determine for which programs the elder would qualify and/or steps to be taken to ensure eligibility for benefits in the future.
+Caregivers should also objectively look at the acre they are providing and determine whether it may be done more efficiently.
+For example, it may be preferable to purchase a new washing machine and dryer than to continue to use a public laundromat.
 Caregivers should also prioritize tasks, use lists, and establish a daily routine, while avoiding taking on additional projects, such as hosting a holiday meal.